Responsible Travel: Our Vision

 - The Founder is still using a 10-year-old Macbook Pro.

 - We avoid unnecessary printing.
 Most documents are shared or distributed electronically.
 A printer bought in 2008 is still being used.

-- The used printed A4 papers are recycled to take notes, messages, and the paper used up to small provision shops.
+- The printed A4 papers are recycled to take notes and messages, and the paper is used in small provision shops.
 The shopkeepers use these papers to make little paper bags to put goods bought by their customers, reducing plastic use.

-- We gave away older smartphones and tablets were to our field staff’s children.
-The children utilized it for their online classes during the COVID 19 period.
+- We gave away older smartphones and tablets to our field staff’s children.
+The children utilised it for their online classes during the COVID 19 period.

 We have a small office for the core staff, but they were welcome to work from home.
 We will continue to work from home for more efficiency and reduce our carbon footprint by avoiding unnecessary travel.